skarri-microsoft/CosmosDBMongoJavaReadWrite/README.md

-# Cosmos DB Mongo How tos
+# Cosmos DB Java Mongo How tos

 1. Clone the sample and build it in IntelliJ.
 2. It generates jar with dependencies in target folder.